Aconix/Aconix/README.md

 ### Hi there 👋

+This is another project of mine.
+This is where I will upload my projects.

+Currently, I opperate with Python, but I am in the process of learning C# as it's widely used.

+No guarantees that any of the software that I upload will be good.
 <!--
 **Aconix/Aconix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.